cdcox/coding_challenge/README.md

 The first was a poker hand calculator.
 This takes in a list of 10 card hands splits in half and finds which player won each hand.
 This largely involved building a label for each hand then ranking the label, comparing, and determining which hand won by relevant high cards.

-The next was adding every even fibonacci number under 4 million.
+The next problem sovled was adding every even fibonacci number under 4 million.
 This was done by building a fibonacci sequence calcaultor then adding any number that was 0 when modulo 2 to find even values.